morisUtokyo/cTR/README.md

 cTR is a tool for clustering PacBio HiFi reads with mosaic tandem repeats from the same locus.
 It outputs a set of representative reads that are highly similar to each other.

-cTR use KSW2, a library to align a pair of reads that implements dynamic programming.
+cTR uses KSW2, a library to align a pair of reads that implements dynamic programming.
 Obtain a copy of the KSW2 program from:

 https://github.com/lh3/ksw2